 Use the vertical bar and slide to the left to compare the number of countries with anti-cetacean legislation in place between 1980 and 2018.
 This research, conducted by the Archipelagos Institute of Marine Conservation, shows a growing international trend against the cetacean captivity industry.

 Stranding & Entanglement

 Greece is home to multiple vulnerable and endangered marine species.
 Increasingly, human activity poses a threat to their continued existence and marine animal strandings and entanglements are common.
 For the past two decades Archipelagos Institute of Marine Conservation has come to the aid of these animals, a difficult task due to the lack of marine medical facilities in the region.

 Veterinary Care for Native Marine Marine Animals

 Local and international laws designed to protect vulnerable marine species are often not enforced in the Aegean Sea.
-This lack of action worsens to situation of native endangered and vulnerable species.
+This lack of action negatively impacts native endangered and vulnerable species.

 The infographic below shows how human impact on the marine environment can lead to life threatening events for marine animals.

 Local community members are most likely to be the first responders when a marine animal is injured or stranded.
 AMLS will establish a First Aid Response Network among East Aegean island communities.
 Members will be trained, equipped, and provided with continuing support to provide first aid to marine animals in distress.